Skip to content

 Read more firsthand accounts from our guides

-Ray our guide gave the day the respect it deserved.
-He told us what it was like to be a New Yorker not only that day but since.
+Ray, our guide, gave the day the respect it deserved.
 He talked about people who were intimately involved in the day, including his family members.
-To walk up to the Pools where the towers stood is one thing, but to get the story behind how and what’s there, is so much more
+To walk up to the pools where the towers stood is one thing, but to get the story behind how and what’s there, is so much more.

 See more reviews on Tripadvisor